 With so many off-the-shelf eShops available these days [and a lot of them are very restrictive and for end-users only] it is quite a big ask for an eRetailer to invest a small fortune in a framework designed for international corporations.
 With a custom framework, API, backend PHP/MySQL dashboard and with the right focus and development, there is little you can't do.

-A simple and highly adaptable database of twenty+ [not two hundred] tables, backend API so you can choose a JS frontend, e.g. React/Angular or any modern framework and last but not least a clean and micro-service PHP backend with a MySQL schema [all EAV so completely customisable] is a far simpler way to develop your bespoke eCommerce systems.
+A simple and highly adaptable database of fifty+ [not two hundred] tables, backend API so you can choose a JS frontend, e.g. React/Angular or any modern framework and last but not least a clean and micro-service PHP backend with a MySQL schema [all EAV so completely customisable] is a far simpler way to develop your bespoke eCommerce systems.
+We call it vShop and you can visit it here